ROARING FORK RIVER REPORT

 LOWER ROARING FORK- CARBONDALE TO GLENWOOD

-WATER CONDITIONS: Runoff is done!
-The Crystal can muddy up this lower section of the Fork, but it too is dropping and clearing significantly.
+WATER CONDITIONS: The Crystal can muddy up this lower section of the Fork, but it too is dropping and clearing significantly.
 Clarity is vastly improved since last week, despite the high volume of water.

-OVERALL RATING: 8 out of 10 with evening lightning rounds easily ranking at a 9.5 out of 10!
-Conditions are ideal but are still amazingly improving daily as the water continues to drop and the fish become more concentrated.
+OVERALL RATING: 8 out of 10 Conditions are ideal but are still amazingly improving daily as the water continues to drop and the fish become more concentrated.

 THE SHORT AND SWEET: Pack up your fishing gear and get your butt out on the river!
-The green drake hatch starts and moves quickly upriver, thus if you want in on the action, do so NOW!
-Book your favorite float or wade guide as soon as possible as we're heavily booked this late in the game.
 Like the other sections of water along the Roaring Fork, nymph the fast water with larger flies and the soft water with smaller flies.
-As the water continues to fall, look for the fish to make the transition from holding along the edges eating big flies (stoneflies, drakes etc), to holding more midriver and eating smaller flies (PMDs, caddis etc).
+As the water continues to fall, look for the fish to make the transition from holding along the edges eating big flies (stoneflies, sedges, etc) to holding more midriver and eating smaller flies (PMDs, caddis etc).

-THE IN DEPTH REVIEW: If you're tired of runoff, your agonizing wait is over.
-We have been floating daily with much success.
-The river is still moving at a bit of a fast clip, but clarity is no longer an issue these days.
+THE IN DEPTH REVIEW: We have been floating the lower Roaring Fork daily with much success.
+The river is still moving at a bit of a fast clip, and heavy rains up on McLure Pass can add in quite a bit of color below the Crystal River confluence.
 As mentioned above, runoff tends to leave a few booby-traps in the river in the form of strainers and wads of sticks stuffed between the rocks, so take a few extra of your favorite flies as well as tippet and leader along.

-Like the middle Roaring Fork, evening hatches of green drakes and caddis are keeping the fish above and beyond well fed.
+Like the middle Roaring Fork, caddis are keeping the fish above and beyond well fed.
 Some of the better sections of river frontage include Satank, Burry, 3Mile, Sunlight and Veltus.
 Of course, we welcome you to swing by the shop and we can happily go over a river access map with you to direct you to these areas.

 Adujusting your strike indicator placement and the amount of weight being fished is still of more importance than having that supposed "magical" fly.
 Cover water and you'll keep your rod bent frequently.

-APPROPRIATE PATTERNS: The same bugs apply as the middle Roaring Fork
+APPROPRIATE PATTERNS: The same bugs apply as the middle Roaring Fork, with larger concentrations of BWOs being seen down low on the Fork.

 NYMPHS: Same as the middle Roaring Fork